 - High Hopes by Panic!
 At the Disco

 this isn’t the end

-Larissa has graciously agreed to do a guest post here as part of the larger Alec Brock blog tour so be on the lookout for that!
-I’m so freak’n excited!
+Larissa graciously agreed to do a guest post here as part of the larger Alec Brock blog tour, which you can read here!
+It’s amazing, go read it!
+Do it!
+Do it now!